lob/lob-typescript-sdk/Migration.md

 ```
 This approach uses ES6 destructuring to extract the essential classes from the results of requiring the TypeScript SDK..
 ## Error Handling
 In the new Typescript SDK, errors returned by the API are thrown, not returned to an error first callback (See below examples in Compare Create methods).
-As a result, consumer code does not need to do the work of detecting an error, and can
+As a result, consumer code does not need to do the work of detecting an error, and can  focus on handling the application specifics of what to do when there is an error.

 ## METHODS
 The new TypeScript SDK does not use the callback pattern found in lob-node.
 Instead, the TypeScript SDK uses promise-based/async and await in a try catch block.
 Additionally ,the Typescript SDK utilizes the best practice of instantiating a class of the appropriate type providing needed data during instantiation or by setting properties rather than simply passing an object with the intended properties.
 Switching to this allows model validation to trigger.
 ### COMPARE CREATE METHODS